muhtasim24/Twitter/README.md

 - To fix it had to use the default API
 - Kept getting errors 401, 403 with API's generated from my account
 - Error 429 using defualt API
-- Hard to upload to github
+- Still have trouble uploading code to Github
+-